Sunday, December 10, 2017

 Museums Success.
 This image is one of the many taken during the tour

 component of the workshop.
-It was a great workshop, a great tour.
+It was a great workshop.
+A great tour.

 Helped with developing ideas for the Morrison Hill Station display.